calidion/aex/README.md

 ## No semver

-Semver has been ruined node.js npm for a long time, aex will not follow it.
-Aex will warn every user to keep aex version fixed and take care whenever update to anew version.
+Semver has been posioning node.js npm for a long time, aex will not follow it.
+Aex will warn every user to keep aex version fixed and take care whenever update to a new version.
 Aex follows a general versioning called [Effective Versioning](https://github.com/calidion/effective-versioning).

 ## No callbacks in middleware

-aex is anti-koa which is wrong and misleading just like semver.
+Aex is anti-koa which is wrong and misleading just like semver.

 ## All lives matter

-aex is an anti BLM project and a protector of law and order.
+aex is an anti BLM project, a protector of human equality for all, and a protector of law and order.

 ## Lincense